TomCrypto/final-project/README.txt

 Instructions
 ------------

-    To build and run the program, either open the Project.sln solution file or execute the makefile depending on whether you are on Windows or Linux, and then compile the program using `make` or by having Visual Studio build it.
+    To build and run the program, please use the provided Makefile.
+A solution file Project.sln is also available for Visual Studio (>= 2012) on Windows.

     The compiled program will be generated in the `bin` folder and can then be run, note that the working directory of the program is the `bin` folder so for Windows double-clicking will work, for Linux please cd into the folder before executing the program, e.g. as follows:

+        $ make
-        make && cd bin && ./Project; cd ..
+        $ cd bin && ./Project
+        $ cd ..

 Folder Contents
 ---------------